Azure/AML-Kubernetes/docs/AKS-HCI/AML-ARC-Compute.md

 To connect a Kubernetes cluster to Azure, the cluster administrator needs to deploy a couple of Arc agents.
 The agents are responsible for connectivity to Azure, collecting Azure Arc logs and metrics, and enabling the above-mentioned scenarios on the cluster.
 These agents run in a Kubernetes namespace named azure-arc and are standard Kubernetes deployments.
 You can follow [Connect an Azure Kubernetes Service on Azure Stack HCI cluster to Azure Arc-enabled Kubernetes](https://docs.microsoft.com/en-us/azure-stack/aks-hci/connect-to-arc) to connect your cluster to Azure.

 ## Install AzureML training and inferencing extentions on your AKS on Azure Stack HCI

+Now that you have an Arc-enabled cluster, you can install Arc extensions onto your cluster and expand its capabilities using the available extensions.
+To learn more about available Azure Arc extensions please visit [Deploy and manage Azure Arc-enabled Kubernetes cluster extensions](https://docs.microsoft.com/en-us/azure/azure-arc/kubernetes/extensions).

+To enable managed ML training and inferencing on your Arc-enabled AKS-HCI cluster, you will need to install AzureML Arc extension using Azure Arc `k8s-extension` CLI.
+Please follow the following steps to install the extension:

+1. Make sure your Arc-enabled AKS-HCI cluster meets AzureML Arc [extention prerequisites](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-attach-arc-kubernetes#prerequisites) and [networking requirements](../network-requirements.md).
+2.

 ## Attach your Azure Arc-enabled cluster to your Azure Machine Learning Workspace as a Compute Target